FirelyTeam/firely-docs/docs_simplifier/simplifierBrowse.rst

 Log
 ---
-On the ``Log`` tab you can see all the issues that were reported publicly (or within the team if you are indeed a part of the project team) for this project.
+On the ``Log`` tab you can see all the changes that have been made to this project in the past.
+This is a good way to stay in touch with whats happening within your favorite projects.

+To stay in informed in real time click the subscribe button in the top right.
+You do not have to be a member of a project to stay up to date on the latest developments.